Iceland residents describe ‘apocalyptic’ scenes as they flee volcano threat

 Like other Grindavik residents, Ms Ævarsdóttir was allowed to return home on Monday to collect her belongings but had to obey a 10-minute time limit.

-She is now living with her 16 and 14-year-old sons in her mother’s cramped two-bedroom apartment.
+She is now living with her 16 and 14-year-old sons in her mother’s cramped one-bedroom apartment.

 Describing the surreality and sadness of leaving her home, she said: “I was crying non-stop when we got to Grindavik, we were allowed to drive into town.